2009–10 All-Ireland Intermediate Club Hurling Championship

 The 2009–10 All-Ireland Intermediate Club Hurling Championship was the sixth staging of the All-Ireland Intermediate Club Hurling Championship since its establishment by the Gaelic Athletic Association in 2004.
+The championship ran from 4 October 2009 to 13 February 2010.

 The All-Ireland final was played on 13 February 2010 at Croke Park in Dublin, between St. Lachtain's from Kilkenny and St. Gall's from Antrim.
 St. Lachtain's won the match by 3-17 to 0-10 to claim their first ever All-Ireland title.